cpknight/projects/README.md

 [ [:octocat:](https://github.com) &middot; [cpknight](https://github.com/cpknight) &middot; [projects](/) ]
 <!-- --------------------------------------------------------------------------------------- -->

-:information_source: This repo is simply an index of projects (and their repos) related to the reconnaissance devices that I'm working on, as well as a second table listing miscellaneous projects.
-Projects with open source content are indicated with a ':unlock:' emoji - for access to :lock:'d project materials, or for any other reason, please :envelope: [contact me](mailto:chris@cpknight.io).
+:information_source: This repo is simply an index of projects (and their repos) related to the [reconnaissance devices](#reconnaissance-device-design-and-development-projects) that I'm working on, as well as a second table listing [miscellaneous](#miscellaneous-projects) projects.
+Projects with open source content are indicated with :unlock: unlocked lock' emoji, and your should be able to access these directly.
+For access to :lock: locked project materials, or for any other reason, please :envelope: [contact me](mailto:chris@cpknight.io).

-## Reconnaissance Device (Design and Development) Projects
+### Reconnaissance Device (Design and Development) Projects

 | Category                | Project/Repo                                                                  | Description                          | Activty          |
 | :---------------------- | :-----------------------------------------------------------------------------| :----------------------------------- | :--------------: |